haus25/sei/contracts/README.md

-# Real-Time Asset (RTA) Smart Contract Suite
+# Real-Time Asset (RTA) Protocol Suite

-A comprehensive blockchain-based platform for real-time event creation, curation, tipping, and NFT ownership transfer on SEI network.
+The RTA standard introduces a new asset class where the Real-Time Asset (dynamic streaming NFT) allows the creation, curation, live-tipping, and Video NFT ownership transfer for live events that acquire value in real-time, in the making.
+At the time of writing (08/06/25) the RTA standard is exclusive to the SEI network.

 ## Architecture Overview